dansanderson/easyasm65/README.md

 `!to "...", runnable` sets the PC automatically.
 It is not necessary to set the PC explicitly in this case.
 If the program redefines the PC before the first instruction, the segment will be located as requested, and the bootstrap routine will start at that segment's start address.

 If `!to "...", runnable` is followed by more than one segment, EasyAsm generates some additional code that automatically relocates all of the segments to their starting addresses, as part of the bootstrap process.
-The first segment is assumed to be the start of the program.
+The first segment that follows the `!to` statement is assumed to be the start of the program.
 The generated program behaves similarly to assembling to memory, and only requires loading and running one file, with no disk space or load time spent on empty data regions between segments.

 ```
 !to "program", runnable